UFC president Dana White denounces fighter who made pro-Adolf Hitler comments

 “I honestly think Hitler was a good guy based on my own research – not my public education, indoctrination.
 I really do think before Hitler got on meth, he was a guy I’d go fishing with,” he said.

+“I’m sorry I sounded insensitive,” Mitchell wrote on Instagram.
+“I definitely was not trying to offend anybody, but I know I did.
+I know that a lot of people died in the Holocaust, and that’s a fact.
+Hitler did a lot of evil things, I think we can all agree on that.
+I’m definitely not a Nazi, and definitely do not condone any of the evil things Hitler did.”

-At least one of his sponsors, a clothing brand called The Regenaissance, has already announced that it has withdrawn its affiliation with the fighter.
+At least one of his sponsors, a clothing brand called The Regenaissance, announced that it has withdrawn its affiliation with the fighter.

 “His comments do not reflect the intention, ideas, or beliefs of The Regenaissance in any manner on this topic, and due to the nature of these comments we can no longer be affiliated at this time,” its founder, Ryan Griggs, said on Instagram.